dseguy/php-error-messages/messages/object-of-class-%s-could-not-be-converted-to-string.rst

    //error!
    echo (new Y);

-   // X could also be implementing Stringeable, to enforce the __toString() method class X {
+   // X could also be implementing Stringable, to enforce the __toString() method class X {
        function __construct(array $arg) {
            $this->a = $arg;